Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddTuples.rst

 --------------------------

 The :file:`tuples` python package will contain the public python Tuples.
-Thats tuples which our plugin wants to share with other plugins.
+The tuples which our plugin wants to share with other plugins.

 We won't define any public tuples here, but we'll set it up.